 Whether the potential risk or PR nightmare threatening your brand results from actions taken by your company or something entirely unpredictable (such as a hacker or a disgruntled employee), a real-time social media monitoring solution can help you to manage and monitor any potential threats.

-ListenLogic risk sensing solutions combine streaming big data technology and expert analysts to detect emerging threats for corporate awareness and response.
+ListenLogic risk sensing solution combine streaming big data technology and expert analysts to detect emerging threats for corporate awareness and response.
 We protect corporate brand reputations by tracking known, emerging, and anticipated risks, detecting unforeseen threats, and investigation and mapping issues that impact an organization.
 You can learn more here.